 Polymerase chain reaction (PCR) is a technique widely used in molecular diagnostics.
 DNA is used as a template for replication.
 PCRs make it is possible to amplify a single copy of DNA and generate several million copies.
 The main PCR method uses a thermal cycling technique, which rapidly heats and cools the DNA sample to a defined series of temperature steps.
 PCR requires a high number of thermal cycle steps to create thousands of strands of DNA sequencing for analysis.
 This is a harsh environment for standard thermoelectric coolers due to the mechanical stresses that occur during the heating and cooling stage.

-The Laird Thermal Systems PC Series (Power Cycling) of TEMs are designed for high reliability applications such as PCR thermal cycling, which require extended mean time between failure (MTBF).
-Tested to more than 1 million temperature cycles, the PC Series enhances the reliability of PCR cyclers and offers a significantly longer operating life and lower overall cost of ownership compared to standard TEMs.
+The Laird Thermal Systems PowerCycling Series of thermoelectric coolers are designed for high reliability applications such as PCR thermal cycling, which require extended mean time between failure (MTBF).
+Tested to more than 1 million temperature cycles, the PowerCycling Series enhances the reliability of PCR cyclers and offers a significantly longer operating life and lower overall cost of ownership compared to standard thermoelectric coolers.

-Additional advantages of thermoelectric modules compared to other types of thermal cycling devices are precise temperature control, compactness, faster temperature ramp rates and efficiency.
+Additional advantages of thermoelectric coolers compared to other types of thermal cycling devices are precise temperature control, compactness, faster temperature ramp rates and efficiency.

-Laird Thermal Systems’ PC Series TEMs enhances reliability and extends the operating life of PCR machines.
+Laird Thermal Systems’ PowerCycling Series thermoelectric coolers enhances reliability and extends the operating life of PCR machines.

-Read application note: Thermoelectric Modules Accelerate PCR Thermal Cycling
+Read application note: Thermoelectric Coolers Accelerate PCR Thermal Cycling